zgholizadeh/zgholizadeh/README.md

 ### Hi there 👋
+# My name is Zahra Gholizadeh
+# Course name is OPS435 NAA
 <!--
 **zgholizadeh/zgholizadeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.